The Best Fall and Winter Routine for Dark Spots & Hyperpigmentation

 • A few drops of squalane or rosehip oil can seal in moisture overnight.

-Keep it simple, listen to your skin, and don’t overload your routine.
-The key is consistency, not perfection!
+Please keep it simple, listen to your skin, and don’t overload your routine.
+The key is consistency, not perfection.

 Products That Work Gently (Examples)